smlsvnssn/ouml/README.md

 (default values).
 All parameters are optional.
 Values for stiffness and damping are clamped between 0 and 1, mass is clamped between 0.1 and 1000.

 `stiffness`, or tension, controls how "springy" the animation feels. `damping`, or friction, controls how fast the animation slows down.
-A damping value of `0` will never settle. `mass` controls how heavy the animated object should feel, and `precision` controls the treshold for determining if the animation has settled.
+A damping value of `0` will never settle. `mass` controls how heavy the animated object should feel, and `precision` controls the threshold for determining if the animation has settled.

 ### Spring methods and properties

-#### Spring.setTarget( target ) → Promise
+#### Spring.setTarget( target, prevValue? ) → Promise

 Sets target value for spring, and starts animation if it isn't running.
 Also updates the target while animation is running.
 Returns a `Promise` that resolves to the target value of `Spring` when the animation settles.

+Accepts `prevValue` as a second argument, that can be used to give the animation an initial velocity.
+Defaults to the value of `current` if not specified, meaning the animation will start from zero velocity.

 #### prevValue